 Recall the ideal $\fK_0$ generated by the modulus $\suptau(K)=\|K\|$.
 Then $[\fK_0]$ consists of families of convex compact sets with diameters bounded below by some $\eps>0$.
 This ideal is actually the Hausdorff metric exclusion ideal $\fK_{(0)}$ obtained by excluding from $\sK_c^d$ the family of all singletons.
 We have that

 is the radius of the smallest circumscribed ball around $K$.
-This ball is unique by \cite[Lemma~3.1.5]{schn2} and \cite[Proposition~9.2.24]{burago2001} and the map from $K$ to the radius of this ball is continuous (even Lipschitz) by the definition of the Hausdorff metric, see also \cite[Exercise~9.2.25]{burago2001}.
-Hence, $\ttau([x])$ is continuous and generates the ideal $q\fK_0$.
+This ball is unique by \cite[Lemma~3.1.5]{schn2} and \cite[Proposition~9.2.24]{burago2001}, and the map from $K$ to $\ttau([K])$ is continuous (even Lipschitz) by the definition of the Hausdorff metric; see also \cite[Exercise~9.2.25]{burago2001}.
+Hence, $\ttau([x])$ is continuous in $x$ and generates the ideal $q\fK_0$.

 By Theorem~\ref{rv-XXT}, if a random set $X$ is regularly varying on $\fK_0$ with the tail measure not exclusively supported by singletons, then the equivalence class $qX$ is a regularly varying element in $\tilde{\sK}_c^d$ with the ideal $q\fK_0$.
 For instance, let $X=B_\eta(\xi)$ be the closed ball in $\R^d$ of radius $\eta$ centred at $\xi$, see Example~\ref{ex:r-ball}.
 The regular variation property of $\tilde{X}=qX$ depends only on the distribution of $\eta$, namely, $\tilde{X}$ is regularly varying if and only if $\eta$ is a regularly varying random variable.
-If $\xi$ is regularly varying with a tail heavier than that of $\eta$, then $X$ is regularly varying, however the pushforward of the tail measure is concentrated on singletons, so that $qX$ is not regularly varying in the quotient space. \end{example}
+If $\xi$ is regularly varying with a tail heavier than that of $\eta$, then $X$ is regularly varying, however, the pushforward of the tail measure is concentrated on singletons, meaning that $qX$ is not regularly varying in the quotient space. \end{example}

-\begin{example} Consider the family $\sK_{c,0}^d$ of convex compact sets with nonempty interior (also called convex bodies).
-Assume that $K\sim L$ if $L=AK+a$, where $A$ is a positive definite matrix of determinant one and $a\in\R^d$.
+\begin{example}[Equivalence up to linear transforms] Consider the family $\sK_{c,0}^d$ of convex compact sets with non-empty interior (also called convex bodies).
+Assume that $K\sim L$ if $L=AK+a$, where $A\in\mathrm{SL}_d$ is a positive definite matrix with determinant one and $a\in\R^d$.
 Let $\fK_V$ be the ideal generated by the modulus

 where $V_d$ denotes the volume.
-Since this ideal is invariant under the transform $K\mapsto AK+a$, we have that $[\fK_V]=\fK_V$, and so the regular variation property of a random convex body $X$ implies this property for its equivalence class $\tilde{X}$.
+Since this ideal is invariant under the transformation $K\mapsto AK+a$, we have that $[\fK_V]=\fK_V$.
+Consequently, the regular variation property of a random convex body $X$ implies the same property for its equivalence class $\tilde{X}$.